DIY Ant Removal

 Ants Don’t Like Coffee

-Used coffee grounds are a great natural ant repellent.
+Used coffee grounds are an excellent natural ant repellent.
 You can sprinkle them around the perimeter foundation of your home and create a barrier that ants will not like to cross.

 Make Their Trails Slippery

-Ants love to follow straight lines and can often be seen making a trail up your gutters, posts or other vertical beam.
-You can stop this by applying Vasoline to block the trail and generally the ants will not cross it.
+Ants love to follow straight lines and can often be seen making a trail up your gutters, posts, or other vertical beams.
+You can stop this by applying Vasoline to block the path, and generally, the ants will not cross it.

 Give Them Syrup

-Treating a home that looks like an Amazon jungle is never easy and all those shrubs that are touching the home are also a conducive condition.
-Be sure to cut back any shrubs or tree branches that are touching your home and you might be eliminating an ant highway.
+Treating a home that looks like an Amazon jungle is never easy, and all those shrubs that are touching the house are also a conducive condition.
+Be sure to cut back any bushes or tree branches that are touching your home, and you might be eliminating an ant highway.

 Use Soap and Water

-If you are lucky enough to actually track a trail back to the actual nest, you have a great chance of getting rid of it.
-People commonly will try and kill the ant colony by flooding it with water, but this rarely works because they can survive under water for a very long time.
-Instead, make a mixture of 1 cup dish soap and 1 cup water.
+If you are lucky enough to track a trail back to the actual nest, you have a high chance of getting rid of it.
+People commonly will try and kill the ant colony by flooding it with water, but this rarely works because they can survive underwater for a very long time.
+Instead, make a mixture of 1 cup dish soap and 1 cup of water.
 Pour half of the mixture down the ant nest opening.
-Then, wait about an hour and pour the rest down.
+Then, wait for about an hour and pour the rest down.

-All of these things that I have mentioned above have come from my customers and I have verified that these are commonly used techniques with some online research.
-Now, keep in mind that if these methods were really effective, I probably would never have had to come to the customers house who used them.
+All the things I have mentioned have come from my customers.
+I have verified that these are commonly used techniques with some online research.
+Now, keep in mind that if these methods were effective, I probably would never have had to come to the customer’s house who used them.
 I do think that all of these ideas have some merit and will assist in eliminating an ant infestation.
-However, some ant infestations are a little too advanced for these home remedies and that is when you will need to call in a pest control company.
+However, some ant infestations are a little too advanced for these home remedies, and that is when you will need to call in a pest control company.
 And, when you do, I hope that I am the one you call!